jul-sh/about-me/CV.md

 ## Personal Projects

 - [agnostic-axe](https://github.com/dequelabs/agnostic-axe): Developer tool that reports accessibility issues to the browser console.
 (Now maintained by Deque Systems).
 - [co-commit](https://github.com/jul-sh/npx-co-commit): Friendly CLI to quickly co-author commits on GitHub when pair programming.
-Featured on the front page of https://www.producthunt.com/posts/co-commit.
+Featured on the front page of Product Hunt.